 The Information Specialists at The Leukemia & Lymphoma Society (LLS) offer guidance about health insurance, government programs, disability benefits, financial assistance programs and advocacy.
-Patient access staff at LLS chapters can help you connect with LLS programs and other community resources.
+LLS staff at our chapters can help you connect with LLS programs and other community resources.
 Call (800) 955-4572 to find out more.